 This magnetic rowing machine has eight levels of adjustment, a large LCD display, and a fully padded seat, which I shouldn’t have to tell you is a godsend for long workouts, especially for those of you out there with that Hank Hill ass.
 You know who you are.

 This compact rowing machine is designed to mimic rowing on the water.
 Novel concept for a rowing machine, huh?
 Its orbital, free-motion arms give you a little different workout, but again, it’s just as effective if not more so than a standard pull system.
 It’s all about what you want and need out of your rower.
 Oh, and the five-year warranty is an awfully nice feature.

 As you can see from the name itself, this rower has twelve adjustable resistance levels, which is a nice feature for any rower.
-It’s an even better feature for a rower that’s only $82.
-Yeah.
 This is the most affordable rower you’re gonna find, and it’s just a nice bonus that it also happens to be a good one.

 The 16-pound magnetic tension system allows for a wide range of adjustable settings, and with non-slip handles and non-slip pedals, you will be able to work out safely and efficiently even when the sweat gets flowing.
 Hell, they’ll even throw in a free sweat-resistant cooling towel.

 This elevated magnetic tension system has ten-adjustable levels.
 It also has a built-in Wireless Pulse receiver, which will allow you to monitor your pulse rate.
 (You have to buy a chest strap separately if you don’t already have one.)
 It has a 300-pound limit, which is a step up from many rowing machines, and add it all together and you have one of the most robust rowing machines out there.